ComputerNerd/Retro-Graphics-Toolkit/README.md

 The compiling instructions are in the file COMPILE.

 # Dependencies
-Retro Graphics Toolkit needs only FLTK installed.
-It does depend on Lua but that is compiled in the same folder.
+Retro Graphics Toolkit only needs FLTK and Lua installed.
+GNU/Linux users may use their system package manager to install these depending on the distribution.

 # License
 Retro Graphics Toolkit is licensed under the terms of GPL v3 or later.
 This can be found in the file called COPYING.